nkohari/nate.io/content/writing/index.md

 ## Articles from a past life

-Lots of the older articles feel pretty silly to me today, and most of the content isn’t relevant anymore.
+Lots of my older writing feels pretty silly to me today, and most of the content isn’t relevant anymore.
-Reading these, I often don't recognize myself as the author.
+Reading these articles, I often don't recognize myself as the author.
 For some reason I can't part with them, so instead I've marked them as _archived_ and included them here.

 {% article-grid state="archived" /%}